Determining Personal Injury Case Value.

-If you were injured on the job, you are limited to receiving worker's compensation in relation to your employer.
+If you were injured on the job, you are limited to receiving worker’s compensation in relation to your employer.
 If you were injured while not working or while working but injured due to the negligence of someone who did not hire you, you are entitled to the same damages as any other personal injury litigant.
 For instance, we have handled cases for postal carriers who were bitten by dogs while delivering the mail.
-We have also handled auto accidents for people who were driving in the course of their employment when injured by a negligent driver not their employer.
+We have also handled auto accidents for people who were driving in the course of their employment when injured by a negligent driver who was not their employer.
 Below are some of the damages that you may be entitled to recover:

 - Medical bills (Accident or incident related);

 - Non-economic damages, which includes pain and suffering;

 - Lost income or wages as a result of your injury;

 - Lost earning capacity if you can prove as a result of the injury that you can no longer earn as much money;

 - Reimbursement for substitute domestic services as a result of your injury;